Archaeological

-The irreverent Fernando breaks through the boundaries of life and death to enter a world where the image captured by the artist becomes a mirror.
-A reflection that shows us the faces of the past in powerful, eloquent color, faces bought back through intellect, creativity and the vital force that simply transforms it into a work of art….
+This is how, irreverently, Fernando breaks the limits of life and death to enter, with firm colors that tell us a lot, in a world where the image captured by the artist becomes a mirror: there are the faces of the past brought to the present through the intellect, the creative hands and the life force that turns into a work of art...

-Thanks to Dr. Leonardo López Luján who allowed me to admire the excavation at his position in Templo Mayor in the ancient Aztec capital, now Mexico City.
-To Dr. Nelly Robles and Dra, Patricia Martínez who gave me the pleasure of painting the stations in the ruins of the Zapotec cities of Atzompa and Monte Alban in Oaxaca.
+Thanks to Dr. Leonardo López Luján who allowed me to admire the excavation at his charge in Templo Mayor in the ancient Aztec capital today city of Mexico.
+To the Dr. Nelly Robles and Dra, Patricia Martínez who gave me the pleasure of painting the stations in the ruins of the Zapotec cities of Atzompa and Monte Albán in Oaxaca.

 Oil on board.
 13.5 x 32.2 cm.
 2013